kburchfiel/simple_static_site/index.md

 # Selected output from the mapping section of Python for Nonprofits

+By Kenneth Burchfiel

+Released under the MIT License

 This simple webpage provides links to six maps created within the [Mapping](https://github.com/kburchfiel/pfn/tree/main/Mapping) section of [Python for Nonprofits](https://github.com/kburchfiel/pfn).
 It is meant